-Another nonvillain example is Orlando Bloom's character in Haven after acid is thrown in his face
+Another nonvillain example is Orlando Bloom's character in the movie Haven after acid is thrown in his face.

 Former child actor turned global superstar Ricky Coogan from Freaked is turned into a half-man, half-goblin◊ by an evil freakshow ringmaster.
 "I wonder if Gremlins 3 is casting..."

 Freddy Krueger was originally supposed to have a half of his face being a bare skull, but it couldn't be done due to the special effect limitations at the time.
 The planned look is still used on some of the original posters.

 She Freak, a weak 1960s remake of Freaks, ends with the villainous main character turned into a sideshow attraction, half her face somehow turned to a cartoony monster face.